 - 1. The Eurosystem shall endeavour to settle open market operations executed by means of quick tender procedures on the trade day.
 Other settlement dates may be applied, in particular for outright transactions and foreign exchange swaps. - 2.
-Fine-tuning operations and structural operations conducted by means of outright transactions and executed by means of bilateral procedures shall be settled in a decentralised manner through the Bank.
+Fine-tuning operations and structural operations conducted by means of outright transactions and executed by means of bilateral procedures shall be settled through the Bank.